-

 Right click on any Pascal item and use "Go To Definition", "Go To Declaration" or just Ctrl + click on it to move around.
 You can also peek at definition and declaration using "Peek → …".

-file with contents like this: sample_vs_code_tasks.json (use raw version of sample_vs_code_tasks.json for easy copy-paste).
+this (use raw version for easy copy-paste).

 This file defines a few CGE tasks and makes the task "(CGE) Compile And Run" the default.